Chingu-cohorts/voyage-wiki-chgmgt/Resources-FAQ.md

 Chingu uses the free version of Slack with automatically limits the number of viewable and searchable messages to 10,000.
 See [Slack Help](https://get.slack.help/hc/en-us/articles/115002422943-Message-and-storage-limits-on-the-Free-plan)

+### What Slackbots are Installed?

+The command `/` entered by itself in the Slack message box will display a list of the Slackbots installed in your channel?

+### What Slackbots are Available?

+To see what Slackbots are available consult the [Slack App Directory](https://chingu-voyage4.slack.com/apps).
+Also keep in mind that documentation for how to used individual Slackbots is also located on this site.

 ## Project License

 ### Why Are Licenses Important?